China

 • In the early 2000s, The Carter Center created websites that became important portals for debate about political reform and open government information in China, encouraging democratic awareness and civic culture.

-• In the late 1990s and early 2000s, The Carter Center was the only nongovernmental organization to be invited by the Chinese government to assist the Ministry of Civil Affairs in standardizing election practices in more than 600,000 villages.
-To promote better understanding of democracy and its benefits, the Center also sponsored numerous visits by Chinese officials to observe U.S. elections and elections in other countries where The Carter Center was observing elections.
+• In the late 1990s and early 2000s, The Carter Center was the only nongovernmental organization invited by the Chinese government to assist the Ministry of Civil Affairs in standardizing election practices in more than 600,000 villages.
+To promote better understanding of democracy and its benefits, the Center sponsored numerous visits by Chinese officials to observe elections in the U.S. and other countries in which The Carter Center was observing elections.

 Donate Now